sanity-io/hierarchical-document-list/README.md

 # sanity-plugin-hierarchical-document-list

-Plugin for editing hierarchical references in the [Sanity studio](https://www.sanity.io/docs/sanity-studio).
+Plugin for visually organizing documents as hierarchies in the [Sanity studio](https://www.sanity.io/docs/sanity-studio).
+Applications include:

+- Tables of content - such as a book's sections and chapters
+- Navigational structure & menus - a website mega-menu with multiple levels, for example
+- Taxonomy inheritance - "_Carbs_ is a parent of _Legumes_ which is a parent of _Beans_"

 ![Screenshot of the plugin](/screenshot-1.jpg)